 Bank loan legal fees (facilitated by an external lawyer): ~$3,000 for their services

 |Home Protection Screen (HPS)||Can be calculated individually using the CPF HPS Premium Calculator|

-3. Can I use CPF to pay for my Resale Flat?
+3. Can I use CPF to pay for my resale flat?

-To put it simply, if the remaining lease of your dream flat can cover the youngest buyer until at least the age of 95, you will be able to use CPF to pay for the property up till the Valuation Limit.
+If the remaining lease of your dream flat can cover the youngest buyer until at least the age of 95, you will be able to use CPF to pay for the property up till the Valuation Limit.
 Otherwise, you will have to finance your flat using cash or bank loan.